5 QUESTIONS TO ACTIVATE YOUR TEAM

 Bill Costantino was one of the very first employees at Toyota’s Georgetown, KY auto plant where he worked as a Group Leader for seven years.
 He has subsequently worked for the last 17 years as an independent consultant, supporting companies making the transition to more lean ways of operating.
 He has consulted extensively across a wide range of clients in diverse industries.
 For the last 2 years, Bill has been collaborating closely with Mike Rother, author of “”””Toyota Kata””””.
 Mike & Bill have developed and now co-lead a three-day professional development workshop with the University of Michigan, teaching the underlying philosophy and critical routines of the Toyota Kata approach to management.
 Bill is also an LEI Toyota Kata instructor.

-Video by Art Smalley
+by John Shook and Art Smalley

 Improvement Kata/Coaching Kata RemotelyLearn more

 August 21, 2023 | Coach-Led Online Course